Concentrate/algrthmnPratise/readme.md

 # read me
-This is a project for ldy to pratise java ,There different kind of demo for different territory for java
+This is a project for ldy to pratise algrthmnPratise or others

 # ok